MaksimIvanovPerm/utils/README.md

 ```
 2021.10.24 a bunch of bash-procedures and bash-aliases, for making work with escp-wrapper a bit easier, were added;
 I preferred to collect those proc and aliases to .bashrc
+## wrap
+Bunh of Bash-functions, where, with help of screen-ability to work with detached screen-session, work with ssh|rsync utils is scripted;
+Espetially: scripted process of providing ssh|rsync with password;
+So when you aren't able to install expect and|or it too hard to use python-subprocess module: screen could be kind of rescue;